April 9 - Delft and the Hague

 Leave hotel around 9:00 am

+Perhaps you want to wander on your own?
 This is a city full of gorgeous Art Nouveau/Art Deco architecture from the 1920s and 1930s.
 Think gorgeous stained glass windows, old signs on buildings with cool vintage fonts, and beautiful woodwork.
 The unique architecture we’ll encounter may be worth it alone!
-Here's four main places that I think are convenient, interesting and worthwhile:
+Here are four main places that I think are convenient, interesting and worthwhile to see.

 1:00pm Drive to the Louwman Museum.
 The automobile is one of the most important inventions of the 19th and 20th centuries.
 Check out the collection of more than 250 highlights at the Louwman Museum.
 Step into the history of progress.
 The Louwman Museum in The Hague offers a visual depiction of more than 130 years of progress, innovation and design, in a unique collection of more than 250 highlights of automotive history.